sunnypatel165/ETL-Tool/README.md

 # ETL-Tool

-<a href="https://www.dropbox.com/sh/iiwg73q27ia5c4h/AACGd4zQgXkJAMrUYp996IH1a?dl=0"> This is</a> a desktop application that simulates working of a data warehouse process for a telecommunication company.
+<a href="https://www.dropbox.com/sh/iiwg73q27ia5c4h/AACGd4zQgXkJAMrUYp996IH1a?dl=0"> This is</a> a desktop application that simulates working of a data warehouse process for a telecommunication company, at a very basic level.

 The basic steps of any datawarehouse are-
 <ul>
-<li> <b>Extraction</b>- Extracting from various data stores like text, SQL, Access, CSV etv.
+<li> <b>Extraction</b>- Extracting from various data stores like text, SQL, Access, CSV etc.
 <li> <b>Transformation</b>- Transforms data into certain format(uniform)
 <li> <b>Loading</b>- Load the data into a database.
 </ul>